treintaidos/violencia-periodismo/README.md

 - data-5MxFh.csv, which includes records Article 19 currently has of journalists murdered in Mexico.

 The file 32_ataques-a-periodistas_consolidado_1992-2023.csv contains the consolidated data after validating it with the previous files, individually verifying each case with references found for them, as well as additional cases that were not found in the previously mentioned files to complement the list.

+The files contained in the /datawrapper folder are datasets especifically prepared for certain graphs and visualizations in the project.